MicrosoftDocs/learn/learn-pr/azure/create-dashboards-adx/includes/4-exercise-create-dashboard-from-query.md

+Dashboards are an excellent way to communicate data science insights visually.

-You've connected to resources containing meterological data.
-In this unit, you'll create a dashboard from a query.
+You've connected to resources containing a meterological dataset.
+In this unit, you'll create a dashboard from a query of this data.

 ## Pin query to dashboard